 Blackbox Approach: Testing methodology, in which the UE internal implementation of certain specific UE functionality involved in the test, is unknown.

 CD-SSB: Cell defining SSB as defined in TS 38.300 [10].

+Concurrent gap: The term ‘concurrent gap’ used in this version of this specification refers to a measurement gap only in any of the concurrent measurement gap patterns defined in clause 9.1.8.

 Control Resource Set: As defined in TS 38.213 [3].